Apple Books UK

 Maybe a bit of it was also curiosity as to whether fame and fortune had turned Mark into the kind of man her ex-husband had been.
 Pete had used people for what he could gain from them, then discarded them like empty husks.

-Deidre waggled her eyebrows.
+Deidre waggled her eyebrows like a cartoon villain.
 “So the ice queen is interested in a man.”

 Carolina didn’t flinch at the title.
 Deidre was actually poking fun at Pete, who’d called her an ice queen, stating that his cheating was her fault because she was frigid.
 He’d been the consummate liar.
 He probably had to use Viagra to entice the new trophy wife.
 And he’d throw her away when she reached a mature age as well.
 Carolina actually felt sorry for her.